telerik/kendo-ui-core/docs/controls/scheduling/scheduler/troubleshoot/troubleshooting.md

 Set the timezone option of the Scheduler and make sure the dates on the remote service are saved in UTC.
 For more information about how to do this see the [Timezones help article](/web/scheduler/timezones).

+### Defined Timezone Is Not Applied

+In this case, the specified [timezone](/api/javascript/ui/scheduler#configuration-timezone) option is not recognized by the widget and the events are visualized with a specific time offset.
+This could happen when SchedulerDataSource instance is created separately, outside of the Scheduler widget.

+**Solution**

+Set directly the [schema.timezone](/api/javascript/data/schedulerdatasource#configuration-schema.timezone) option of the SchedulerDataSource instance to the desired value.

 ## Performance Issues

 ### When You Cancel Changes, Other Events Disappear